 Sometimes subtypes of schizophrenia may be mentioned as part of the diagnosis in accordance with the more prominent symptoms like paranoid (delusions of mistrust and persecution), disorganized (speech and behavior) or catatonic.

 OTHER PSYCHOTIC DISORDERS

 Schizophreniform disorder is the given diagnosis when symptoms of schizophrenia are present for at least 1 month but for less than 6 months.
-A person may recover from such a psychotic episode/s and not go on to schizophrenia.
+One may recover from such psychotic episode and not go on to schizophrenia.
 Such an episode can be once off or sometimes recur after a period of time.

 Delusional disorders (previously called paranoid disorders) are diagnosed when fixed false beliefs like irrational suspicions of deceptions or conspiracy, grandiosity of self, thinking one is diseased, etc. last more than 1 month, without the presence of the other symptoms of schizophrenia.
 The person may have hallucinations related to delusions that are not prominent or influencing.
 However gross impairment of personal and social functioning, negative symptoms, and disorganized speech or behavior are absent.

 Schizoaffective disorder is a hybrid condition of psychosis and mood disorder.
-There should be accompanying episodes of major depression or mania (unipolar) or both (bipolar), along with the psychotic symptoms.
-There should have been a period of delusions and hallucinations lasting for 2 weeks or more without a major mood episode, so as to not qualify for a mood disorder alone.
+There should be accompanying episodes of major depression or mania (unipolar) or both (bipolar), along with the symptoms of schizophrenia, with the period of delusions and hallucinations lasting for 2 weeks or more without a major mood episode, so as to not qualify for a mood disorder alone.